CrazyRedMachine/NostalgiaIO/README.md

 ## Usage

-Set your USB serial device to COM1 and run the game, or use spicetools -COMx with your com port number
+Set your USB serial device to COM1 and run the game

 ## TODO